-The Third Section: it extends from Gilo 300 terminal, runs along the northern part of 'Ayda refugee Camp, cut through Beit Jala's northern lands, stretches west towards Gilo settlement.
+The Third Section: it extends from Gilo 300 terminal, runs along the northern part of 'Ayda Camp, cut through Beit Jala's northern lands, stretches west towards Gilo settlement.
 Then it continues until it reaches bypass road #60, better known as the tunnel road.
 This section of the Segregation Wall stretches a length of 3.5 kilometers, of which 2 Km are complete and remaining 1 Km is going under construction.

-Photo 6: Crossing the Lands of 'Ayda refugee Camp
+Photo 6: Crossing the Lands of 'Ayda Camp

-The Fourth Section: it extends from the northwestern parts of Beit Jala (from bypass road #60, the tunnel section) and runs west, from the south side of Har Gilo settlement towards Al-Walajeh village to place it in an isolated ghetto and to seal it off from three sides with the segregation Wall.
+The Fourth Section: it extends from the northwestern parts of Beit Jala (from bypass road 60, the tunnel section) and runs west, south of Har Gilo towards Al-Walajeh village to place it in an isolated ghetto by sealing it off with a Wall from all sides.
 The route of the Segregation Wall continues southwest parallel to and along the 1949 Armistice Line (Green Line) passing through Wadi Fukin and heading towards the Western Rural area.
 This section extends for 9.1 Km.